bambielli/recipe-scaler/README.md

 ## Installation

-1. Download the code in this repo.
+1. Download the code in this repository.
 2. Open chrome, navigate to [chrome://extensions](chrome://extensions).
-3. Drag the folder to the browser window, it should install automatically.
+3. Once you are on the chrome://extensions page, drag the downloaded code folder into the browser window. it should install automatically.

 Now navigate to any recipe on HalfBakedHarvest.com.
-If the recipe contains servings, you'll see a dropdown like the screenshot above where you can modify the serving amount to fit your entertaining needs.
+If the recipe contains a servings box, you'll see a dropdown like the screenshot above where you can modify the serving amount to fit your entertaining needs.

 ## Motivation